imnik-45/Dino-Bot/README.md

    - Has a set of reviewed (audited) standard modules that are guaranteed to work with Deno.
    - Scripts can be bundled into a single JavaScript file.

+## Installing Deno
+   - Install chocolatey for windows.Chocolatey is a package manager which is used to allow you to version things, manage dependencies and installation order, better       inventory management, and other features.[Chocolatey](https://chocolatey.org/install)
+   - Now Install Deno from cmd `choco install deno`

 ## WebSockets